robolectric/robolectric/user-guide.md

 ---

 ## Getting Started
-[RobolectricSample](http://github.com/pivotal/RobolectricSample) is a Maven-enabled sample app shows how to layout your project, includes example tests, and a `build.xml` file for compiling and running tests.
+[RobolectricSample](http://github.com/pivotal/RobolectricSample) is a Maven-enabled sample app that shows how to layout your project, includes example tests, and a `build.xml` file for compiling and running tests.

 <a href="http://github.com/pivotal/RobolectricSample"><img src="images/robolectricsample.jpg" style="border:1px solid #000;"/></a>